madrkash/ProductAPI/README.md

 ### Integration Testing
 1. Comprehensive controller level testing covering all different success and failure CRUD scenarios by interacting with a separate test database running inside another container.
-2. Integration tests can be run from the solution after the database is created using `docker-compose up` command.
+2. Integration tests can be run after navigating to the path `~\ProductAPI\` by running the command `docker-compose -f docker-compose.tests.yml up`.

-### Containerization
+### Containerization using docker-compose
-1. Container communication between API and DB using **docker-compose**.
+1. Container communication between API and DB.
-2. A separate test DB container to run the integration tests.
+2. A separate docker-compose setup for container communication between integration tests project and its own test DB.
 ### Documentation
 1. **Swagger**